The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 7

-After breakfast, our services and your Great Glen Way adventure will be over.
-Have a safe trip back home!
+After breakfast, our package and your Great Glen Way adventure come to an end.
+Have a safe journey back!

 Great Glen Way Accommodation

-On the Great Glen Way you can either spend the night at a cozy hotel in a small town or camping in one of the several camping sites along the way.
-The accommodation options, however, can be a bit limited at times.
-The thing with the Great Glen Way is that the stages guide you through small towns, where sometimes there are only 1, 2, or maybe 3 accommodation options.
+On the Great Glen Way you can choose to spend the night at a cozy hotel in a small town or camping in one of the several camping sites along the way.
+However, accommodation options can sometimes be limited.
+The challenge with the Great Glen Way is that the stages guide you through small towns, where sometimes there are only 1, 2, or maybe 3 accommodation options.
 The Great Glen Way is one of the most popular treks in Scotland and it welcomes thousands of trekkers every year.
 Arranging the stages and booking the accommodation should not be taken lightly, since the hotels get fully booked months in advance.

 Great Glen Way: Camping